suyinwb/Macbook_Upgrade_M3/README.md

 ```

 in Visual Studio Code Marketplace: install PlantUML by jebbs.
 Then create a plantuml diagram with their markup language in a file called: puml or wsd.

+### Generate Diagram Preview in VSCode

+Key: Option+D

 ## Add into MS Word 365 - Does NOT WORK
 Download the latest plantuml[].dotm file and plantuml[].jar files.